 - Homage: This story is one of times that Doctor Who has come closest to Star Trek, lampshaded by the "Federation" reference.
 In particular, it bears clear parallels with the Star Trek: The Original Series episode "Journey to Babel", with political intrigue among an assortment of distinctive-looking alien characters centring around a planet's application to join the Federation.

 - I Owe You My Life: The Martian ambassador sides with the Doctor after the Doctor saves all delegates' lives.

-- Lord Country: The ambassador to Alpha Centauri is named "Alpha Centauri".
+- The delegate from Alpha Centauri is named "Alpha Centauri".

 - Mistaken Identity: the Doctor is assumed to be the delegate from Earth.

 - Music Soothes the Savage Beast: Aggedor is calmed by the Doctor singing a Venusian lullaby.

 - Named After Their Planet: Alpha Centauri and Arcturus are named after the stars their home planets orbit.

 - No-Sell: Grun isn't impressed when the soldiers punch him.
 A rock on the head, however...